-- 10.1.
-Before seeking bids or commencing any procurement activity, the authorised officer must define the Selection and Award Criteria that are appropriate to the procurement ensuring that they are designed to secure an outcome giving value for money for the Council. - 10.2.
-Authorised Officers are responsible for ensuring that all tenderers for a contract are suitably assessed.
-The assessment process shall establish that all potential tenderers have sound economic and financial standing and sufficient technical ability and capacity to fulfil the requirements of the Council. - 10.3.
+- 9.2.10.1.
+Before seeking bids or commencing any procurement activity, the authorised officer must, before seeking bids, define the selection and award criteria that are appropriate to the purchase and ensuring that they are designed to secure an outcome giving value for money for the council. - 9.3.10.2.
+Authorised officers are responsible for ensuring that all tenderers for a contract are suitably assessed.
+The assessment process shall establish that all potential tenderers have sound economic and financial standing and sufficient technical ability and capacity to fulfil the requirements of the council.

+9.4.10.3.
 The criterion for award of a contract shall be the "most economically advantageous".
 This must be further defined by reference to sub-criteria which may refer only to relevant considerations.
-These may include price, service, quality of goods, running costs, technical merit, previous experience, delivery date, cost effectiveness, quality, relevant environmental considerations, aesthetic and functional characteristics (including security and control features), safety, after-sales services, technical assistance, social value and any other relevant matters. - 10.4.
-Selection and Award criteria must not include non-commercial considerations and must comply with Procurement Legislation at the time the procurement commences. - 10.5.
-Any shortlisting exercise must be carried out in accordance with the published terms of tender and have regard to the financial and technical standards relevant to the contract and the published Selection and Award Criteria.
+These may include price, service, quality of goods, running costs, technical merit, previous experience, delivery date, cost effectiveness, quality, relevant environmental considerations, aesthetic and functional characteristics (including security and control features), safety, after-sales services, technical assistance, social value and any other relevant matters.

+6.3 Selection and award criteria must not include: